bruno78/baby-names-data/README.md

 Every year the U.S. Government releases a [data set](https://www.ssa.gov/oact/babynames/) containing information about baby names, from the most popular names to less common ones.
 This repository contains a Java program to read CSV files and information about baby names from 1880 to 2014.

-For the most part this program uses a simple ranking algorithm to give insights on name.
+For the most part this program uses a simple ranking algorithm to give insights on names.
 It assumes the data is already sorted from the most popular to the less one.

 ## Methods and description: